TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/003 Components.md

 * HttpClients -> Domain
 * BlazorWASM -> HttpClients

-Now, as last time, this gives us a transitive dependency: BlazorWASM -> HttpClients -> Domain, meaning that the Blazor component has access to everything in the Domain component.
+Now, like last time, this gives us a transitive dependency: BlazorWASM -> HttpClients -> Domain, meaning that the Blazor component has access to everything in the Domain component.

 That should be all for setting up.
 We are ready for the first feature.